 My personal life has never been easy.
 By the time I was 37, I was a single mother of two, had a history of two failed marriages, and a string of short- and long-term unsuccessful relationships.
 All of these eventually brought me to a state of a deep disappointment and resignation with regards to men and my love life.
 At the time, I could not comprehend how an upbeat, happy girl like myself, who was born into a good family, with two well-educated and decades-long happily married parents; a girl who reached early adulthood expecting a happy love relationship to dance into her life swiftly and naturally as if, for some reason, it was already granted to her – that this girl could stray so far from her own happiness and contentment… I was convinced that I got into this state by no fault of my own and that I was just unlucky and that all my partners were in one way or another no good, damaged or unresponsive.
 Whenever I told the story of my relationship life to friends and family, I always presented myself as a victim and the righteous one… But I kept looking for love.
 Soon I found myself living with a man with whom I felt deeply connected and attracted to, but, at the same time, our relationship was loaded with mistrust, aggression and even violence.
 Finally, shocked by this deeply wrong development in my life, I pulled out and completely stopped searching for love.

 It was then when I first started to feel that something was not right with the way I was, that all my personal troubles had something to do with my own way of relating, of thinking and with my own wounding.
 At last, I started to look inside myself for the answers…

-If you are at the point in your life when you feel ready to bring the unceasing sun into your relationship garden, while being supported and held accountable to your own dreams, I would be happy to hear from you.
+If you are at the point in your life when you feel ready to grow in self-awareness and ‘dig deep’ so that you can have happier and more authentic relationships with others and with yourself, while being supported and held accountable to your own dreams, I would be happy to hear from you.